Unilever streamlines its leadership structure

 Rudy joined Unilever in 1968 as a commercial management trainee with Wall's Meat Company in the UK and spent most of his early career in commercial functions in countries across Europe, before being appointed Financial Director of Unilever Switzerland.
 He was appointed head of the financial department in Rotterdam in 1984 and became Group Treasurer of Unilever in 1986.
 From 1989, Rudy was based in the East Asia Pacific region, first as Chairman and CEO of Unilever in Australia and New Zealand and later, as Chairman and CEO of Unilever's operations in Japan.
 He took up the role of President for the North East Asia Business Group in 1997, responsible for operations in China, Hong Kong, Japan, South Korea and Taiwan.
 In 1998, he became Strategy & Technology Director of Unilever and was appointed Financial Director in August 2000, a role that includes responsibility for IT.
 Rudy is also a Non-Executive Director of Standard Chartered plc.

 Kees van der Graaf (54)

-Kees joined Unilever in 1976 as a trainee with Calvé De Betuwe in the Netherlands and held a variety of marketing and general management positions across the Foods categories, becoming Brands Director for Frigo in Spain in 1986 and Chairman of Lipton-Sais in Switzerland in 1994.
+Kees joined Unilever in 1976 as a trainee with Calvé De Betuwe in the Netherlands and held a variety of marketing and general management positions across the Foods & Refreshment divisions, becoming Brands Director for Frigo in Spain in 1986 and Chairman of Lipton-Sais in Switzerland in 1994.
 Kees was appointed Senior Vice President Ice Cream in the Foods and Beverage Europe business group in 1996 and became President of the Ice Cream Frozen Foods business group in 2001, before becoming Foods Division Director in May 2004.